CrayLabs/SmartSim/doc/model.rst

 identical, and without the use of SmartSim and SmartRedis helper methods, ``Models`` will end up inadvertently accessing or overwriting each other’s data.
-To prevent this situation, the SmartSim ``Model`` object supports key prefixing, which automatically prepends the name of the ``Model`` to the keys by which it is accessed.
-With this enabled, collision is resolved and ``Models`` can use the same code.
+To prevent this situation, the SmartSim ``Model`` object supports key prefixing, which automatically prepends the name of the ``Model`` to the keys it uses to access data.
+With this enabled, collision is avoided and ``Models`` can use the same code.

 For example, assume you have two ``Models`` in an ``Experiment``, named `bar_0` and `bar_1`.
 In each application code you use the function ``Client.put_tensor("foo")``.
 With ``Model`` key prefixing